tnikFi/Fractal-Viewer/README.md

 # Fractal Viewer

 A simple fractal viewing program written in C# using the Unity game engine.
+Renders a fractal on the screen and allows the user to zoom and pan around the fractal.

 ## Planned changes